nginxinc/nginx-wiki/source/modules/index.rst

 ..
    This is a list of modules we haven't added and why:
    * Access Key - no revision tree, was locally hosted
-   * Chunkin Module - obsolete as of Nginx 1.3.9
+   * Chunkin Module - obsolete as of NGINX 1.3.9
    * Expressz - project deffered, never made a release
    * Strip Whitespace - no revision tree, was locally hosted
-   * Upstream Request Hash - obsolete as of Nginx 1.7.2
+   * Upstream Request Hash - obsolete as of NGINX 1.7.2
-   * WSGI - most recent patch was for Nginx 0.8.x, links broken
+   * WSGI - most recent patch was for NGINX 0.8.x, links broken
-   * Keepalive - available in ngx_http_upstream_keepalive as of Nginx 1.1.4
+   * Keepalive - available in ngx_http_upstream_keepalive as of NGINX 1.1.4

 ..
    Other notes: